 Only use justified text for mediums where its commonplace like material books or e-books.

-Sometimes you can get away with justified text on a website, but left alignment will always be better for usability.
-If you are going to use justified alignment, make sure there enough words (on average) per line so that the spaces between each word are fairly unnoticeable from one line to the next.
+Rarely you can get away with justified text on a website, but left alignment will always be better for usability.
+If you are going to use justified alignment, make sure there are enough words per line so that the spaces between each word are fairly unnoticeable from one line to the next.

 Avoid right alignment